 - Best for: people who don’t want to spend a lot, aren’t wanting to fit an elephant in their hammock and aren’t looking to shave an ounce or two off their pack weight.

 A nice budget-friendly hammock strap.
-A bit on the heavy side (particularly if you go with the 11’ ones) and quite obviously not a premium product like ENO.
+A bit on the heavy side (particularly if you go with the 11 foot ones) and quite obviously not a premium product like ENO.

 These hammock tree straps are easy to use and the webbing seems durable and well put together.

-It seems some people are misunderstanding the load rating, the manufacturer clearly says that they are rated to 400lb – but have been tested to 1200lb.
+It seems some people are misunderstanding the load rating, the manufacturer clearly says that they are rated to 400 pounds – but have been tested to 1200 pounds.
 Leave your pet elephant at home.

 Easy to put up, just sling it round a tree, attach the (included) carabiner to your hammock, sit down in your hammock and enjoy the outdoors!

 Nothing wrong with these straps if you are heading out once in a while, aren’t a real brand-name-geek or an ultra-lighter and want to stick to a budget.
 Highly recommended.VIEW ON AMAZON